fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 The cons are that it requires a more complicated, JavaScript-based approach, and that the need for a “check how long the mouse has been pressed down” part isn’t ideal.

-With this approach, if Analytics tracking is part of the mix I’d be keen to check that it works across browsers and devices as expected.
+With this approach, if Analytics tracking is part of your mix I’d be keen to check that it works as expected across browsers and devices.

 ## Summing up